Skip to main content

 Checklist

-• Contract MUST NOT create new contracts.
+• Contract DOES NOT create new contracts.

-• Contract MUST NOT self-destruct.
+• Contract DOES NOT self-destruct.

-• Contract MUST NOT “returnbomb” the callee.
+• Contract DOES NOT “returnbomb” the callee.

 Restrictions

-Contract creates other new contracts
+❌ Contract creates other new contracts

 In general, the deployment of new contracts onto the Ronin network is restricted and approved by an allowlist mechanism which allows certain specified addresses to deploy new contracts.
 This prevents the network from being abused and containing many spam contracts.